 We currently have 19,712,811 outstanding shares of common stock.
 Of these shares, 18,317,104 shares may be sold pursuant to the registration statement of which this prospectus is a part.
 In addition, 1,373,673 shares underlying options may also be sold pursuant to the registration statement of which this prospectus is a part.
-Purchasers of shares sold pursuant to the registration statement of which this prospectus is a part.
-Purchasers of shares sold pursuant to the registration statement of which this prospectus is a part.
-Purchasers of shares sold pursuant to the registration statement of which this prospectus is a part.
-Other than our "affiliates" (as defined in Rule 144 under the Securities Act)-will receive shares which are freely tradable and without restriction under the Securities Act.
+Purchasers of shares sold pursuant to the registration statement of which this prospectus is a part-other than our "affiliates" (as defined in Rule 144 under the Securities Act.)-will receive shares which are freely tradable and without restriction under the Securities Act.
 All shares outstanding other than the shares sold pursuant to the registration statement of which this prospectus forms a part, a total of 1,395,707 shares, will be "restricted securities" within the meaning of Rule 144 under the Securities Act.